-The terms of disqualification, reinstatement, and appeals are consistent with those set forth by the university on pages 77-78 of this catalog, except for degree programs in Theatre.
-For all emphases in the B.A. degree in Theatre, a student must have a minimum GPA of 2.50 in the major and an overall GPA of 2.00 to enroll in upper-division courses and to remain in good standing.
+The terms of disqualification, reinstatement, and appeals are consistent with those set forth by the university under "Retention and Academic Standards," page 77, except for degree programs in Theatre.
+For all concentrations in the B.A. degree in Theatre, a student must have a minimum GPA of 2.50 in the major and an overall GPA of 2.00 to enroll in upper-division courses and to remain in good standing.
 For the B.F.A. degree in Theatre with a concentration in theatre education, a student must have a minimum GPA of 3.00 in the major to enroll in upper-division courses and to remain in good standing.
 In addition, a student disqualified in any program is normally not eligible for reinstatement for two semesters.